CaioValentim/testing-graphql/README.md

 ## Description

+1 - How to control the data flow to resolveField?

+2 - How to access args inside a resolveField?

 That repository contains a user Resolver File, and this file is a Class with three methods.

 This example repository tries to build a user in a different way using Query and ResolveField.